 - Evaluation Criteria

 Bicycle Comfort Level

-The Bicycle Comfort Level is a data driven analysis of the roadway network utilizing traffic volumes, number of lanes, speed, and existing bike facilities.
-The results of this analysis relates to a “Type of Cyclist“ that would use the road based on its comfort level.
-This analysis also utilizes the grade of the road to determine a potential best route.
+The Bicycle Comfort Level is a data driven analysis of the roadway network that utilized traffic volumes, number of lanes, speed, and existing bike facilities.
+The results of this analysis related to a “Type of Cyclist“ that would use the road based on the comfort level.
+This analysis also utilized the grade of the road to determine a best route.

 Type of Cyclist

 Type of Cyclist 1 – Elderly and Children (example map here)